 Cut broccoli into bite-sized pieces, if necessary.

-Stem, seed, and slice red bell pepper into ¼" strips.
+Stem, seed, remove ribs, and slice red bell pepper into ¼" strips.
 Halve strips.

-Stem shiitake mushrooms and cut caps into ¼" strips.
+Stem mushrooms and cut caps into ¼" strips.
 Discard stems.

 Roast the Vegetables

-Place broccoli, bell pepper, shiitake mushrooms, and white portions of green onions on prepared baking sheet.
-Toss with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Place broccoli, red bell pepper, mushrooms, and white portions of green onions on prepared baking sheet.
+Toss with 2 tsp. olive oil and a pinch of salt and pepper.